Happy Monday Friends! Do you feel Grateful, Thankful, Blessed?? I do! And I’m sharing it with you. :)

 You can see that the chalk transfers really well. (better on porous surfaces than slick)

-Then I started painting those letters in by hand.
+Then I started painting those letters in by hand with a few artist’s brushes.

 I love doing this actually.
 It’s so peaceful to me.